- Release year: 1988

 In his review of the Look Sharp! album, Bryan Buss from AllMusic said the song is “bland” and “overproduced”.
 Pan-European magazine Music & Media commented, “Already doing well in the US, this semi-ballad has all the ingredients of a major worldwide hit.
 This time it seems that the Swedes have beaten the Americans at their own game.”
 In 1990, David Giles from Music Week called it “another big hit”, adding that “this single is anything to go by — it made history by reaching #1 despite being available on cassette only.”

-Doug Freel directed the song’s music video, which was filmed during a live performance at the Borgholm Castle ruin on the Swedish Baltic Sea island of Öland.
+Doug Freel directed the song’s official music video, which was filmed during a live performance at the Borgholm Castle ruin on the Swedish Baltic Sea island of Öland.
 Freel and the video’s production crew believed the ruin to have been created especially for the video.
 Gessle said: “It took some time to convince them that the place actually was for real.”